Abbas1608/Review-Insight-Analyzer/README.md

 ## 3. Features

 - **Intuitive User Interface**: Clean, dark-themed UI with clear navigation and responsive design
+- **Price Tracking** : Monitors price changes for selected products and displays historical trends to help identify the best time to buy.
+-**Sentiment Analysis of Reviews**:Automatically fetches Amazon product reviews and uses Natural Language Processing (NLP) to determine the percentage of positive, negative, and neutral feedback.
 - **URL-Based Analysis**: Simply paste an Amazon product URL to begin analysis
 - **Visual Sentiment Breakdown**:
   - Doughnut chart visualization of positive, negative, and neutral reviews